tiltedphoques/gitbook-wiki/technical-documentation/testing-guide/main-smoke-test-guide.md

 ### 2: Loading a character with all vanilla items

 A: If you can reach the main menu successfully, the next step is to open the console and reach gameplay.
 Press the console key and type "coc qasmoke" to load the test room, and make sure normal movement and menu UI interactions work.
 Make a savegame.
 Press F2 and connect to a localhost server and make a party.
 Now boot a second instance of the game and connect to the same room with the same character.
-Verify your local server config's party join setting is adhetered to and compare the players' equipped items and movement syncing.
+Verify your local server config's party join setting is adhered to and compare the players' equipped items and movement syncing.

 {% hint style="warning" %}
 Expected: All worn equipment and character movements are visibly synced